AI Data Center Power - Market Intelligence

 Supply Chain & Roadmap

 Fervo signed a Turboden agreement for up to 1.75 GW of ORC turbines (Apr 9, 2026) and an ABB equipment deal (Jan 28, 2026).
 Its well-productivity roadmap runs from EGS 1.0 (~2 MW/well) toward an EGS 3.0 target of ~16 MW/well.
+On Jun 23, 2026 PNNL, Fervo and NVIDIA announced a partnership to build an AI-powered Enhanced Geothermal System digital twin, targeting a deployable platform by 2029 - useful R&D, but well outside the Cape Station delivery window.

 Cape Station - Flagship Project